boostkpi/docs.github.io/data-import/guide/index.md

 on the right hand side.
 In the menu that opens, you can either select a derived KPI to copy from an existing dataset or create a new one by dragging and dropping metric names.

-Currently BoostKPI only supports derived KPIs of the form X / Y.
+Currently BoostKPI only supports derived KPIs that are a ratio (of the form X / Y) or a percentage (of the form X*100/Y).

 #### Mark KPIs as inverse